Oreka 1.2 Open Source User Manual

 Under Windows, start the OrkAudio service in the NT services control panel (start/run/services.msc).

-Under Linux, start the OrkAudio service by typing orkaudio on the command line.
+Under Linux, start the OrkAudio service by typing:

 Troubleshooting